Pebloop/Jackbox-translator/README.md

-# Jackbox-translator
+# TranslatorBox
-A simple software to translate jackbox
+A simple software to translate jackbox party games